AndyK184/ControlHueLights/README.md

 run the get_light_names() function to print your light names

+Every function effects all lights.

-change the light name you want to change in following functions:
+To change a single light, fill in the lamp name you want to change in following functions:

 set_left_lamp()